shahzaibkhalid/modaljs/README.md

 3. Add/modify the HTML that you want to render inside the modal window.
 4. Add/modify the CSS to modify the modal window styling and the content inside the modal.
-5. Test how your modal will look like in your application using this powerful onlien WYSIWYG editor.
+5. Test how your modal will look like in your application using modal.js powerful online WYSIWYG editor.
 6. Download modal.js source file when you're satisfied with the look and content of modal window.